thoughtspot/thoughtspot.github.io/_admin/data-security/share-source-tables.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-By default, when data is loaded using the ThoughtSpot Loader, ODBC, or JDBC, it is only visible to administrators.
-Data imported from a Web browser is visible to administrators and the user who uploaded it.
+By default, when a table is loaded using the ThoughtSpot Loader, ODBC, or JDBC, it is only visible to administrators.
+Tables imported from a Web browser are visible to administrators and the user who uploaded it.
 Administrators and owners can share **Can View** or **Can Edit** privileges on tables with other users, who can further share them with others.